• Send Us a Message

 Finally, there is a pest-control feature of red lights as opposed to white lights in headlamps.

-For decades, yellow light bulbs have used as "bug lights."
-The rationale is that insects are less attracted to lights with a lower color temperature than white/blue lights.
+For decades, yellow light bulbs have used as bug lights.
+The rationale is that insects are less attracted to lights with a lower color temperature than white/blue lights with a higher color temperature.
 We've written about the benefits of bug lights in the past for attracting fewer insects.
+And by contrast to yellow bug lights, ultraviolet bug zappers take advantage of insect visual systems to attract more bugs.

 The same concept applies to headlamps with a red light or red light mode.
 Insects that might be drawn straight to a bright white light in the darkness won't be as attracted to the red light.
 The red makes it more difficult for bugs to see the light.